top of page

 The second is a series of interviews with MENA stakeholders from a wide variety of backgrounds, including: policymakers (current and former), media, researchers, private sector, civil society, international organizations, and others.
 The interview participants will generally be people from the region residing in the region, but the views of external stakeholders will also be solicited, especially given the geo-strategic importance of the MENA region.
 This is because the perspectives of those who are not experiencing the region’s conflicts on a daily basis enrich the discussion, and also because developing viable proposals requires an acknowledgement of the region’s relationship with external stakeholders.

-The prospective interview participants will be selected by the research team in consultation with the advisory board (see below).
+The prospective interview participants will be selected by the authorship team in consultation with the advisory board (see below).
 Members of the diverse MENA2050 community will feature strongly in those interviews.
 Prospective interviewees will be solicited to take part in semi-structured interviews, with the initial list of questions being shared with them.
 Should they agree, almost all interviews will be conducted via video conferencing software.

 By default, the interviews will be transcribed and quoted in a manner that maintains participants’ anonymity, in accordance with their right to privacy, and also as a way of motivating them to provide more candid responses to the questions posed.
 However, should they desire, participants can have their identity explicitly revealed to readers.
 The transcripts will also be edited to make them more presentable and to tone down potentially inflammatory opinions in a manner that maintains the intended meaning.
 This is because the project authorship team operate in environments where there exist constraints on the freedom of expression.